Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 Treatment

-If the allergy does not bother you much, or if there is no way to complete the whole course, then the treatment can be carried out with local means.
+If the allergy does not bother you much or if there is no possibility to complete the whole course, then the treatment can be carried out with local remedies.
 The most popular among them are:

-1. Allergy creams and ointments - given form is the most common treatment for allergy symptoms.
+1. Creams and ointments for allergies - given form is the most common for getting rid of allergy symptoms.
 To enhance their action, often use complex oral antihistamines.

 2. Oral antiallergic drugs are universal means, for adults are available in the form of capsules or tablets.